matham/tree-config/README.rst

     make html
     make html

-This downloads and merges the yaml files and generates the ``config.rst``.
+This downloads and merges the yaml files from our dependencies, adds to it our own docs, and generates the ``config.rst``.